nanosai/rion-ops-java/README.md

 # RION vs. ION
 RION was first released under the name ION, but since its release Amazon has released its own binary data format named ION.
-Therefore we have renamed Nanosai ION to RION to clearly distinguish it from Amazon ION.
+To avoid confusiong we are currently using the term "Raw Internet Object Notation" (RION) to clearly distinguish it from Amazon ION.
 Actually, Nanosai ION and Amazon ION are similar in structure, but we believe Nanosai ION has a few advantages over Amazon ION, especially when working with the data in its raw form (binary form).

-However, going forward we will call Nanosai ION for RION.
+Note: RION is our current "working title", but we may change the name in the future.
+However, the most important is not the name of the format, but it's capabilities!

 <a name="maven-dependency"></a>
 # Maven Dependency

 If you want to use RION Ops with Maven, the Maven dependency for RION Ops looks like this: